Freedom Square

 Tags

-As a solution to the given brief, the square becomes a 3-dimensional landscape instead of being a flat vast plot of land.
-The square consists of a flat ground level polygonal area covering a subterranean parking garage for 200 vehicles, with a vast stair facing south leading to an underpass, which contains a roof-lit museum/exhibition space.
+The square is a three-dimensional landscape instead of being a vast flat plot of land.
+The square consists of a ground level polygonal area covering a subterranean parking garage for 200 vehicles, and of a vast stair facing south leading to an underpass.
 The western branch of the square stretches along the bastions to connect the square to the residential areas.
-The square also includes a roofed bus-stop on its southern edge, which both provides for connectivity of the area within the city, as well as cuts the noise and constant movement of the street from the tranquility of the square.
+The square also includes a roofed bus-stop on its southern edge, which intersects the noise and constant movement of the street from the tranquility of the square.

 To highlight its legacy, the project included cleaning and restoring the geometry of the original bastion structure, while erasing some 19th century interventions.
 In addition to the main architectonic moves, the square gets a lot of its identity from detailing and furniture.
-The square is clad with 1200 x 3000 mm granite plates, and accentuated by unique over-sized lighting poles.
+The square is clad with 1200 x 3000 mm granite plates and accentuated by unique oversized lighting poles.
 The necessary barriers are made of prefabricated concrete and stand on stainless steel legs, while the furniture is mounted on wheels and integrates greenery as well as seating.
-The southern stair has double pace for both stepping and for sitting while the the underpass is held up by columns embellished with mushroom-shaped capitals.
-The cobalt-blue glass wall separating the square from the traffic, also accommodates a multimedia screen designed as an interactive art project.
+The southern stair has double pace for both stepping and for sitting while the underpass is held up by columns embellished with mushroom-shaped capitals.